pixiephreak/playground_adventures/README.md

 Firebase and Google Maps keys are in the .gitignore.
 Please insert your own if you'd like to continue development on this project.
 They can be replaced with your own if desired.

-You can also check out the live site on Github Pages.
+You can also check out the live site [here](https://blooming-waters-41849.herokuapp.com/).